-Tamika Catchings may not be a household name, but she is one of the most accomplished players in women’s basketball.
+Tamika Catchings may not be a household name – but she should be.
+She’s had one of the most accomplished career in women’s basketball.
+And yes, she did it while being deaf.

 A five-time WNBA All-Star and three-time Olympic gold medalist, Catchings has had a storied career.